 The key to success in retail is twofold — standing out from the competition and keeping up with the fast-paced environment.
 To ensure your millennial workforce can retain important training such as product knowledge, Point of Sale (POS) and/or customer service in order to meet these expectations, it needs to be effective.
 This is where a social learning platform comes in.

 If you’re in retail, you’re probably familiar with compliance or OSHA training.
 This training is required and is often repeatable at multiple times in the year.
-LMSs still need to exist since it’s a requirement in the compliance world.
+Learning management systems (LMS) still need to exist since it’s a requirement in the compliance world.
 To be clear, social learning platforms aren’t meant to replace the LMS, only compliment it.

 For example, here at Webanywhere we have worked on numerous projects where our clients are looking different platforms based on their audience type.
 We generally provide a LMS (Totara) along with our experience platform Promatum or Totara’s social learning platform, Totara Social.